Wilmox/portfolio/_content/notes/cant-hurt-me.md

 _Of course, you can’t just simply enter the Badwater 135, you have to qualify.
 So he set out to run the San Diego One Day, one hundred-mile race in the heart of the city.
 Before this, he had never run farther than 26 miles of a marathon and at his 70-mile mark, Goggins was not looking good.
 At this point, he had lost control of his bladder and bowel movements due to sheer exhaustion.
 He was experiencing double vision and was running on broken bones in his feet.
 The average person would’ve stopped long before getting to this point, but Goggins is no average person._

 _To explain how Goggins pushed through and completed the 100-mile race, simply imagine that feeling that you get at the end of a long workout when you feel like you just can’t do it anymore.
 Well, according to Goggins, you still have 60 percent left to give!
-He calls this the 40 percent rule.
+He calls this the **40 percent rule**.
 According to this rule, we as humans tend to give up after exerting 40 percent of our maximum power._

 _Goggins completed his race in just 19 hours, he even ran an extra mile to make sure he had truly finished.
 This qualified him for the 2006 Badwater 135 ultramarathon.
 This time he would be running through California’s Death Valley and finishing the race at an elevation of 8,374 feet.
 Even worse, the race is in July, when Death Valley is at its hottest._